charbitz/diploma-thesis/README.md

 ### * Apply a YOLO network in DenseNet architecture on DBT data.

-Parameters of dataset splitting:
+Parameters of dataset splitting into subsets:
 - training: 50%, validation: 20%, test: 10%
 - splitting based on patients, in order not to have two different views of the same patient's mass in two different sets

-Parameters of training:
--here
+Hyper-parameter tuning:
+- epochs
+- patience
+- initial learning rate
+- validation interval
+- schedule patience
+- factor of learning rate

 Preprocessing in order to prepare the dataset:
 - image downscaling
 - image segmentation
 - getting largest connected component

-Data augmentations while training:
+Data augmentations while training the YOLO model in DenseNet architecture:
 - random scaling in [0.9 1.3]
 - random area cropping with a way that contains though the ground truth bounding box, final fixed image dimensions: (1056, 672)
 - random horrizontal flipping with a probability of 50%

 ### * Apply a YOLOv5 network on DBT and INBreast data.

 The YOLOv5 network is implemented by [ultralytics](https://www.ultralytics.com/).
 The documentation of YOLOv5 and the under development code can be found [here](https://github.com/ultralytics/yolov5).

-Here ...

-### * Apply preprocessing on both image databases in order to get better model performance:
+Apply preprocessing on both image databases in order to get better model performance:

 - gaussian filtering
 - image segmentation using OTSU thresholding